GoogleCloudPlatform/notebooks-blueprint-security/CONTRIBUTING.md

 export TF_VAR_trusted_scientists = '["user:scientist1@example.com", "user:scientist2@example.com"]'
 ```

-With these settings in place, you can prepare a test project using Docker:
+With these settings in place, you can prepare a test project using Docker.
+This creates the following in your test environment based on the `test/setup` directory:

+*  BigQuery dataset and table with sample PII data
+*  Test service account
+*  VPC network and subnet

 ```
 make docker_test_prepare
 ```